pagekeysolutions/pkos/docs/blog/22-vga-regs/index.md

 A fun little detail of some of the registers was that the I/O address changed based on whether the system was in monochrome or color mode.
 You can detect which mode the system is in using a bit in the External/General registers.

-My solution to this was to check this bit and conditionally use either the MONO or COLOR address constant.
+My solution to this was to check this bit and conditionally use either the MONO or COLOR address constant based on whether the bit was `0` or `1`.

 #### AC Register

-TODO - add to table of contents, figure out which one you had to read first before writing to???
+TODO - add to table of contents

+Another strange idiosyncracy noted in the OSDev Wiki was that the Attribute Controller's Attribute Address Register [^2], located at `0x3C0`, can be used for both input and output.
+To get around this, you must first *read* port `0x3DA` to ensure that `0x3C0` is in the *read* state, then you can use it as a normal address register. [^3]

 ## Lessons Learned

-I learned a lot of lessons from trying to make this happen - the main one is that VGA is difficult and usually doesn't act how you'd think it would!
+I learned a lot of lessons from trying to make this happen.
+The main one is that VGA is difficult and usually doesn't act how you'd think it would!

 ### Not a State Machine

 First, VGA is not a state machine.
 Intuitively, it would make sense that if you read every single register and save the values, then the graphics card would behave the same when you re-write those values back to all the registers, right?

 It turns out that this assumption is wrong.
 I'm not sure exactly what happens, but at some point, writing to one register affects the values of others.
-I think that even the order you write the registers in may matter, too.

-#### A Working Order
+The order in which you write the register values seems to make a difference.

+#### The Flavors of the Subsystems

 TODO - add to table of contents

-Through trial, error, and reading other people's code, I found that the following procedure works fairly well for entering graphics mode without destroying everything in text mode:

-1. TODO - sequencer regs, etc.

-1. TODO
+As I wrote the "driver" for each litle subsystem of VGA, I found that while they are all similar, each had its own "flavor."
+Here's my impression of each:

-- GC: Started here - convert existing VGA code to use our drivers
+- **Graphics Controller (GC)**: Started here - convert existing VGA code to use our drivers
-- AC: Very similar to GC but has palette
+- **Attribute Controller (AC)**: Very similar to GC but has palette

-- Ext/Gen:
+- **External/General**:
   - Had to do before CRTC b/c CRTC reg #'s dependent on this one
   - First exposure to conditional register #'s
+  - Has some weird read-only function registers
-- CRTC: See EXT, needed an input bit from it to tell mono vs color
+- **Cathode Ray Tube Controller (CRTC)**: See EXT, needed an input bit from it to tell mono vs color
-- SEQ: Short, similar to GC approach
+- **Sequencer**: Short, similar to GC approach.
+Easy to mess everything up by accident with this one.

 ### Text Mode Attribute Byte

 Another blatant error in the code was forgetting to set the color attribute byte when printing characters to the screen.
-The result was that when clearing the screen in graphics mode, all color bytes get set to 0, which makes the font black text on a black background when you return to text mode.
-This was a cause of great confusion until someone asked about how text colors work and I revisited that part of the code - so thank you to Brigita Yantie for pointing it out!
+The result was a completely black screen when returning to text mode.

+It turns out that when you clear the screen in graphics mode by setting all bytes to `0`, you're setting the text-mode attribute bytes back to `0` as well.
+As a result, when I tried to "type" things to the screen, I was setting the text value, but the font color was black (on a black background), so nothing was visible.

+The solution was to be sure to set **both** the character value and the color attribute byte when printing text to the screen.
+This change is reflected in `src/screen/screen.c`.

+Thank you to Brigita Yantie for her questions during the stream - if she hadn't have asked about this, I wouldn't have found it!

 ### VGA Font Basics